micaela3/CASH-D/lab-3/README.txt

 The final four digits are the port number for the server.
 To access the server, go to "http://localhost:<port>".
 Once the application loads, either create an or log in based on what type of account it will be and then navigate the page accordingly.

 Additionally, should an output file of the courses and their information be needed, a command called "scrapeData.rb" can be run.
 This scrape the data and print it out to the command line or to a file that the user specifies.
- - Print to command line: <$ ruby scrapeData.rb>
+It requires three command line arguments: the campus, the career, and the term.
+ - Possible Campus Arguments:
+   - Columbus -> "col"
+   - Wooster -> "wst"
+   - Mansfield -> "mns"
+   - Marion -> "mrn"
+   - Newark -> "nwk"
+   - Lima -> "lma"
+ - Possible Career Arguments:
+   - Undergraduate -> "ugrd"
+   - Graduate -> "grad"
+ - Possible Term Arguments
+   - The term argument is a four digit number calculated by a formula.
+The first digit is always 1.
+The second two digits are the last two digits of the year.
+The third digit is the month, and is usually 8, 2, or 4 to signify the fall, spring, or summer semester, respectively.

+Some example calls are:
+ - Undergraduate courses at Columbus in the fall of 2021: <$ ruby scrapeData.rb col ugrd 1218>
- - Print to file: <$ ruby scrapeData.rb > output.txt>
+ - Graduate courses at Mansfield in the spring of 2022: <$ ruby scrapeData.rb msn grad 1222>
 Acknowledgements:

 1. Code for filtering courses below was obtained from: https://www.justinweiss.com/articles/search-and-filter-rails-models-without-bloating-your-controller/